Boxty are an Irish potato pancake made with a combination of mashed and grated spuds in a light batter and they are fried in brown butter.

 - 1 Egg

-- Add about 50g of butter to a pan and take it to buerre noisette or brown butter stage over a medium heat.
+- Add the butter to a pan over a medium heat.

-- Add a heaped table spoon full of the batter to the butter to form the pancakes and cook on one side for 3-4 minutes and then flip and cook the second side for 2-3 minutes.
+- Add a heaped dessertspoon or two of the boxty batter to the pan and cook for 3-4 minutes or until the top begins to bubble and set at the edges.
+Then flip and cook the second side for 2-3 minutes.